» Thread #0282: COMMENCE.

 The smells and sounds of Bastion's wilds pummel your senses with almost physical force.
 You cling to the wall.
 There are gazicks beyond.
 You think of turning and fleeing back into the safety of Freemark.
 No. There is also food beyond.
 Your children haven't eaten for three days.
 Little Son had been weeping all night with desperate hunger, and you'd hushed him with the promise of starfruit and guavas.
 He finally fell asleep, and you left Older Son watching over him, as you departed the hut to beg, or to forage, for food.

 You're rustling through the branches of a guava tree when the tremors begin.
 Gazick!
 You freeze, chest pounding.
 The ground shudders in tempo with your heartbeat.
 No, gazicks are meant to be light-footed, they won't shake the ground.
 Titan?
 You shove a handful of fruit into your canvas bag and look about.
 The ground shakes again, and you stumble into the tree.
-Titans.
-They're arriving at Freemark—
+Something -- no, many gigantic somethings, are approaching Freemark—

-You pull the visor over your face and sink into the amplifier's embrace.
+You pull your cypher's visor over your face, and sink into the amplifier's embrace.

 You've experienced the uplink countless times.
 That moment between breaths, when your mind leaps from your physical body and stretches through the amplifier toward the network beyond.
 That moment when you float completely untethered, submerged in the violent gulf that is the Anthem of Creation.